Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Case Study

 \section{Case Study}

-We present several representative cases from the CWQ dataset to demonstrate ParallaxRAG’s efficacy in multi-hop question answering, emphasizing its refined subgraph construction, reduced hallucinations, and robust handling of constraints through multi-view decoupling and head specialization.
+We present several representative cases from the CWQ dataset to demonstrate ParallaxRAG’s efficacy in multi-hop question answering, emphasizing its refined subgraph construction, reduced hallucinations, and robust handling of constraints through multi-view decoupling and head specialization, while also revealing scenarios where increased retrieval breadth may be unnecessary for simpler queries.

 \paragraph{Case 1 (Figure~\ref{fig:case1}):} Single-Vector RAG retrieves a noisy subgraph, incorrectly following the containment path \textit{(Nijmegen, ..., Netherlands)} while ignoring the adjacency constraint to France, thus outputting \texttt{Netherlands}.
 This failure highlights how its undifferentiated embeddings struggle to enforce multiple constraints.
 In contrast, ParallaxRAG's multi-view retrieval isolates the correct evidence path: \textit{(Nijmegen, nearby\_airports, Weeze Airport)}, \textit{(Weeze Airport, containedby, Germany)}, and \textit{(Germany, adjoins, France)}.
 By decoupling and prioritizing geographic constraints, it correctly answers \texttt{Germany}.